 The following are the steps that must be taken in the case of exceeding chart limits.
 The steps are listed in order of priority, although charts should be studied simultaneously to determine the cause(s) of a problem.
 In the case of multiple alarms, contact the TMC for guidance.
 The laboratory always has the option of removing any stand from the system.

 a.
-Shewhart Chart of Prediction Error (ei) for primary parameters only
+Shewhart Chart of Prediction Error (ei) for prediction error monitoring parameters only

 Level 3

 – Immediately conduct one additional reference test in the stand that triggered the alarm.
-Do not update the control charts for the lab until the follow up reference test is completed and the undue influence analysis, per Section 5.c (below), has been performed.
+Do not update the control charts for the lab until the follow up reference test is completed and the DIBI analysis, per Section 5.c (below), has been performed.

 Level 2